The Incredible Predictability of Moisture Problems

 Although the charts were created with hotel guest rooms and wall cavities in mind, the general principles demonstrated would hold true for most buildings.
 Hotels just happen to be the simplest commercial building structure, so they were the easiest to beta test.

 We took as many variables out of the charts as possible to simplify the choices.
-However, we must add several notes for clarification:
+You will note that the primary difference between the two charts is that Figure 1 reflects Continuous Toilet Exhaust, whereas Figure 2 reflects Non-Continuous Toilet Exhaust.
+We must add several additional notes for clarification:

-- This prediction chart assumes no rainwater leaks are present and that all moisture problems are the result of condensation.
+These prediction charts assume no rainwater leaks are present and that all moisture problems are the result of condensation.

 Chart abbreviations and terms are explained as follows: